Search Engine Optimization (SEO)

 • Include bullet points or numbered lists.

-• Add supportive images, diagrams, or videos.
+• Add supportive images, diagrams or videos.

 • Use internal links to guide readers through related content.